Robert Surtees (cinematographer)

-Robert L. Surtees (August 9, 1906 – January 5, 1985) was an American cinematographer who won three Academy Awards for the films King Solomon's Mines, The Bad and the Beautiful and the 1959 version of Ben-Hur.
+Robert Lee Surtees A.S.C.
+(August 9, 1906 – January 5, 1985) was an American cinematographer who won three Academy Awards for the films King Solomon's Mines, The Bad and the Beautiful and the 1959 version of Ben-Hur.
 Surtees worked at various studios, including Universal, UFA, Warner Brothers, and MGM, lighting for notable directors Howard Hawks, Mike Nichols, and William Wyler, gaining him a reputation as one of the most versatile cinematographers of his time.

 Early life and education

 Robert L. Surtees was born in Covington, Kentucky, on August 9, 1906.
 He grew up in Ohio where he got a job as a photographer and retoucher at a portrait studio in Cincinnati.
 Surtees then moved to New York City for a year to study photography, but always had a goal of becoming a cinematographer.